AzureIoTGBB/iot-edge-configuration-manager/README.md

 readme.md
 # IoT Edge Configuration Management

 This project provides an approach to configure workloads on a fleet of IoT Edge.
-A workload is a one or more Docker Containers running as IoT Edge Modules.
+A workload is one or more Docker containers running as IoT Edge Modules.

+The goal is to provide both guidance as well as a sample implementation to enable Workloads that run on IoT Edge.

 <br>